dorkodu/sage/sage.md

 ### <a name="5.1.9">5.1.9</a> Deprecation

-Attributes or acts in an entity may be marked as *“deprecated”* as deemed necessary by the application.
+Entities, attributes or acts may be marked as *“deprecated”* as deemed necessary by the application.
 It is still legal to query for these attributes or acts (to ensure existing clients are not broken by the change), but they should be appropriately treated in documentation and code.

 This must be handled just like setting optional constraints on attributes.
 As simple as declaring the ‘**deprecated’** setting as **true**.